presents

 avascular necrosis of frx fragments), subacromial impingement from the plate;

-- Surgical Neck Fractures of the Proximal Humerus: A Laboritory Evaluation of Ten Fixation Techniques.
-KJ Koval MD J. Orthop.
-Trauma.
-Vol 40, No 5, 1996, p778.
+- Surgical Neck Fractures of the Proximal Humerus: A Laboratory Evaluation of Ten Fixation Techniques.

 - treatment simply consisted of an antigluide plate, and at two years postop, there was a anatomic healing;